novamata/chuckbot-2.0/README.md

-# Chuck Norris Quote DiscordBot
+# Chuck Norris Quote Discord Bot

 A serverless application that generates and sends unique Chuck Norris quotes to a Discord channel using AI.
 The system automatically generates new quotes and ensures no duplicates are sent.